notnotghosty/Lithium/README.md

 ## How to Use

-1. **Download**: download the Lithium Launcher repository to your local machine.
+1. **Download**: download Lithium Launcher project files to your local machine.

 2. **Configuration**: Edit the source code (`Program.cs`) to specify the applications you want to launch and the DLLs you want to inject into their processes.
-Modify the `Main` method to define the executable paths, launch arguments, target process names, and DLL names as needed.
+Modify the `Main` method to define the executable paths, launch arguments, target process names, and DLL names as needed. (if you're using Fortnite, cobalt redirect, and you have already installed Lawin's Fortnite.exe from his discord then no modifcations are needed.)

-3. **Build**: Build the Lithium Launcher project using your preferred C# compiler.
+3. **Build**: Build Lithium Launcher project using your preferred C# compiler (like VS Studio).

-4. **Execution**: Execute the compiled Lithium Launcher executable (`LithiumLauncher.exe`) from the desired location.
-Ensure that the Lithium Launcher executable, the target applications, and the DLLs to be injected are all placed in the same folder for seamless operation.
+4. **Execution**: Execute compiled Launcher executable (`LithiumLauncher.exe`) from the desired location (ie: Fortnite).
+Ensure that Lithium's executable, the target applications, and the DLLs to be injected are all placed in the same folder for the program to function properly.

 ## Features